hunter-richardson/my-config/README.md

 - My regular user account is `hunter`.
 His files are stored in [./home/hunter](home/hunter).
 - My administrative account is `hunter-adm`.
 His files are stored in [./home/hunter-adm](home/hunter-adm).
 - The owner of all files not specific to any user is, of course, `root`.
 Its files are stored in [./root](root).
-- Each user above runs `$HOME/.config/fish/config.fish` (e.g., [./home/hunter/.config/fish/config.fish](home/hunter/.config/fish/config.fish)) upon opening a Fish shell.
+- Each user above executes `$HOME/.config/fish/config.fish` (e.g., [./home/hunter/.config/fish/config.fish](home/hunter/.config/fish/config.fish)) upon opening a Fish shell.
+- Each user above has a `$HOME/.config/git/config file` (e.g., [./home/hunter/.config/git/config](home/hunter/.config/git/config)) with `git`-related configuration settings.
+Currently, they're identical.
 ### One-time execution for setup
 - Quick duplication of all configurations, settings, and files can be attained by executing [`source /path/to/repo/misc`](misc).
 It includes these instructions, plus some additional settings I haven't detailed.
 Run this only once per installation.